Ontario University Athletics: History

-In the spring of 1972, the following institutions were admitted as full members of the OUAA: Brock University, Laurentian University, Ryerson Polytechnical Institute, Trent University, Waterloo Lutheran University and York University.
+In the spring of 1972, the following institutions were admitted as full members of the OUAA: Brock University, Laurentian University, Ryerson Polytechnical Institute (now Toronto Metropolitan University), Trent University, Waterloo Lutheran University and York University.

 The Royal Military College of Kingston was admitted to the OUAA in 1973.
 Also in 1973, Waterloo Lutheran University changed its name to Wilfrid Laurier University.
 The continuing evolution of the OUAA saw three Quebec-based universities (Bishop's, Loyola (now Concordia) and McGill) receive "playing privileges" in the OUAA football league in 1974.

-In 1978, the CIAU changed its name to Canadian Interuniversity Athletics Union.
+In October 1975, the Canadian Interuniversity Athletics Union (CIAU) suspended the Windsor Lancers from all sports for two years, for the use of an ineligible men's football player.
+Some older universities in the OUAA suggested withdrawing from the CIAU, which had different player eligibility rules.
+Bob Barney of the University of Western Ontario, felt that the CIAU made a "play for real power over athletics in this country".
+In May 1976, the Windsor Star reported that Barney proposed realignment of schools at the 1976 OUAA general meeting, which "would bring together universities with similar philosophies towards athletics".

 In 1980, football was reorganized so that the teams of the Ontario-Quebec Intercollegiate Football Conference- West Division would form the new OUAA Football League.
 The OQIFC East teams: Ottawa, Carleton and Queen's would join the three Quebec schools in the new OQIFC.
 In 1987, the OUAA awarded playing privileges in hockey to three Quebec schools, McGill, Concordia and Trois Rivieres.

 In 1988, Lakehead University was admitted to full membership while McGill, Concordia and Bishop's were granted playing privileges in basketball due to the folding of the Quebec Universities Athletic Association.

 Nipissing University was admitted in 1993 with full membership.

 July 1, 1997 marked a new era of university sport in Ontario.
 Both the OUAA and the OWIAA amalgamated to form one association, Ontario University Athletics.
 In November, 1997 the OUA hired the organization's first Executive Director.
 The “new” OUA office opened on September 1, 1998 in Hamilton.

 In 2001, the Queen's Golden Gaels and the Ottawa Gee Gees football teams rejoined the OUA from the OQIFC, expanding the OUA Football Conference to ten teams.
 In that same year, the CIAU changed its name to Canadian Interuniversity Sport (CIS).

-The 2004-05 season saw Royal Military College enter completely into the OUA.
+The 2004–05 season saw Royal Military College enter completely into the OUA.
 In the past, the Kingston school had competed in both the OUA and OCAA, but withdrew from OCAA competition entirely.

-In January 2006, the OUA welcomed its 19th member to the fold as UOIT was granted membership in a unanimous vote by the league's Board of Directors.
-The Oshawa-based school began competition in the 2006-07 season, participating in rowing and tennis, while joining men's and women's hockey in 2007-08.
+In January 2006, the OUA welcomed its 19th member to the fold as UOIT was granted membership in an unanimous vote by the league's Board of Directors.
+The Oshawa-based school began competition in the 2006–07 season, participating in rowing and tennis, while joining men's and women's hockey in 2007–08.

 In March 2012, Algoma announced that they would be joining the OUA in 2013.